The Wolf's Call: Plot

-In the command bunker, Chanteraide finds an anomaly while listening to the record of the launch - the missile sounds too light, because it was launched without a nuclear warhead.
-Chanteraide and his superior officer immediately call the admiral in command of the Strategic Oceanic Force (the ALFOST), but the ALFOST puts them on hold as the US Secretary of State has also called.
+In the command bunker, Chanteraide finds an anomaly while listening to the recording of the launch - the missile sounds too light, because it was launched without a nuclear warhead.
+Chanteraide and his superior officer, the admiral in command of the Strategic Oceanic Force (the ALFOST) immediately call the Chief of Staff, but the Chief of Staff puts them on hold as the US Secretary of State has also called.
 The Secretary of State reveals critical intelligence that the terrorist organisation Al-Jadida had illegally bought the decommissioned Timour III submarine from a corrupt admiral and launched an empty missile at France, tricking the French into an irrevocable procedure to launch a nuclear counterstrike from the Formidable.
 The ALFOST and Chanteraide are then flown by helicopter to the Titan in an attempt to stop the nuclear launch by all means necessary.

 Grandchamp prepares to fire the nuclear missile, following procedure and eliminating all outside communication while keeping the submarine in stealth mode.
 After D'Orsi is rebuffed in his efforts to communicate with Grandchamp via underwater telephone, he attempts to approach Formidable by swimming to it in person.
 He is killed when Grandchamp launches a torpedo at Titan to prevent their attempts to foil his missile launch.
 This torpedo grazes the Titan and only causes minor damage.
-Titan then launches their own torpedo at Formidable.
+Titan then launches its own torpedo at Formidable.
 Formidable then returns fire.
 While Chanteraide breaks down under the pressure of targeting his former commander, the ALFOST is able to use his experience from formerly commanding Formidable to predict Grandchamp's evasive actions.
 Titan's torpedo explodes above the Formidable's bridge, as Grandchamp is able to release ballast air and throw the torpedo enough off target to prevent direct impact, although the control room is devastated.
 Formidable's torpedo hits Titan which begins to sink.

 Grandchamp orders the evacuation of the carbon monoxide filled control room and denies appeals to issue an SOS call, intending to follow orders and launch the nuclear missile first.
-On the Titan, Chanteraide and the ALFOST, the sole survivors of the torpedo impact, escape the burning area of the ship, Chanteraide makes a last call to the Formidable over underwater telephone.
+On the Titan, Chanteraide and the ALFOST, the sole survivors of the torpedo impact, escape the burning area of the ship, Chanteraide makes a last call to the Formidable over an underwater telephone.
 Chanteraide recalls Grandchamp's prior trust in him, and begs him not to fire the missile, before saying goodbye in the face of his impending death on the stricken Titan.
 With his dying breath, Grandchamp removes the nuclear targeting board, preventing the missile from being launched.
 The ALFOST is able to evacuate Chanteraide via the escape hatch, but is unable to evacuate himself.
 As Chanteraide surfaces in a lifejacket, his eardrums are destroyed.
 Chanteraide is rescued by a helicopter.
 A deaf Chanteraide attends a memorial held on a submarine for the fallen French sailors.
 The final scene shows Chanteraide reuniting with his girlfriend Diane.